osnwach/myappusers/README.md

 ### Development
 This application was developed using [ExpressJS](http://expressjs.com/).
 MongoDB was used for persisting data with [Mongoose](https://mongoosejs.com/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).

+### Using the Setup Script (Bash)
+* You can use the bash script found in the _setup_script folder to setup this mode in your local environment ! .
+Download the .sh file in the _setup_script folder  of this repository and make it executable

+`chmod a+x my_ubuntu_setup.sh`

+Execute the script now:

+`sh my_ubuntu_setup.sh`

+*The script will pull the required software apps and install them to setup your local environment.

 ### Installation
 * Start up your terminal (or Command Prompt on Windows OS).
 * Ensure that you've `node` installed on your PC.
-* Clone the repository by entering the command `git clone https://github.com/andela-bolajide/UserManager` in the terminal.
+* Clone the repository by entering the command `git clone https://github.com/osnwach/myappusers` in the terminal.
 * Navigate to the project folder using `cd UserManager` on your terminal (or command prompt)
 * After cloning, install the application's dependencies with the command `npm install`.
 * Create a `.env` file in your root directory as described in `.env.sample` file.
 Variables such as DB_URL (which must be a mongoDB URL) and PORT are defined in the .env file and it is essential you create this file before running the application.